 The War Diary for the 3rd Battalion on September 19, 1916 states:

 Thanks to Gary E. Switzer for his help on this one.
-Credits for the photos as well taken from the Veterans's Affairs Canada Virtual web site.
+Credits for the photos as well taken from the Veteran's Affairs Canada Virtual web site.

 ***UPDATE November 8, 2010***